 Itineris is an organization committed to helping provide opportunities for individuals with Autism Spectrum Disorder to participate meaningfully in all aspects of adult life.
 The Drew Putzel Creative Art Program (DPCAP) provides opportunities for Itineris' emerging artists to express themselves creatively and individually, while actively contributing to the local art community.

 First Friday at Mud and Metal

-Hampden Village, Baltimore City
+Hampden, Baltimore City

 Hampden is an amazing, eclectic and supportive community.
-Hampden is an historic city neighborhood once famous for its fabric mills.
+This is an historic city neighborhood once famous for its fabric mills.
 Today it is filled with a unique collection of independently owned shops, delicious food, holistic care, and bars with music of course!

 There is something for all ages in Hampden, so bring the family, friends from out of town or just you and your honey for a good time, any time in Hampden!